bpbond/srdb/README.md

 How to use these data
 -----------------------
 Read the documentation!
-There are a few fields to be especially careful of, especially "Quality_flag", "CO2_method" (e.g. many analyses will want to exclude soda lime measurements), "Manipulation" (you may want to filter to "None" to look at un-manipulated systems), "Ecosystem_state", and "Ecosystem_type" (agriculture is guaranteed to be disturbed).
+There are a few fields to be especially careful of, especially "Quality_flag", "CO2_method" (e.g. many analyses will want to exclude soda lime measurements), "Manipulation" (you may want to filter to "None" to look at un-manipulated systems), "Ecosystem_state", and "Ecosystem_type".

 How to get a publication
 -----------------------
 If you'd like to obtain a PDF of one of the database studies, open an issue or email Ben Bond-Lamberty, the maintainer.
 In either case please specify the study number.

 How to cite these data
 -----------------------